divikjuneja17/30-Days-Of-JavaScript/readMe.md

 ### Internal Script

 The internal script can be written in the _`head`_ or the _`body`_, but it is preferred to put it on the body of the HTML document.
-First, let us write on the head part of the page.

 ```html
 <!DOCTYPE html>